-- Teams can apply for up to 50% of their team's revenue for profit sharing; if all requirements - Area/Delegation must participate in the Plunge - Areas/Delegations must have Special Olympic athletes in attendance at the Plunge.
-Athletes serve as greeters, speakers and/or plungers.
-If an athlete would like to receive a Polar Plunge T-Shirt, they must register and raise registration fee - A minimum of \$500 must be raised for any team to be considered for, or participate in, the program - Team must have a centralized account set up prior to submitting Revenue Share Application - The University of Iowa and Iowa State Greek Plunges are not eligible for the Revenue Sharing program - The Revenue Sharing application must be submitted to the state office no later than 30 days following the Plunge; a committee at the state office will review all applications and funds should be deposited into the area/delegation centralized account within 90 days of the date of the plunge
+- Teams can apply for up to 50% of their team's revenue for profit sharing; if all requirements are met - Area/Delegation must participate in the Event - Polar Plunges: Areas/Delegations must have Special Olympic athletes in attendance at the Plunge.
+Athletesserve as greeters, speakers and/or plungers.
+If an athlete would like to receive a Polar Plunge T-Shirt, they must register and raise registration fee - A minimum of \$500 must be raised for any team to be considered for shared revenue - Team must have a centralized account set up prior to submitting Revenue Share Application - The University of Iowa and Iowa State Greek Plunges are not eligible for the Revenue Sharing program - The Revenue Sharing application must be submitted to the state office no later than 30 days following the event; a committee at the state office will review all applications and funds should be deposited into the area/delegation centralized account within 90 days of the application submission date.